Kyrremann/TagStory/README.md

 ~~Line~~ means that it is implemented
 ### Back-end
 * Need a back-end to support hosting and sharing stories
+ * Heroku
 * A place to store profiles
+ * CloudAnt

 ### Online
 * ~~Create a web site~~
  * Inform about the Tag Story project/framework
 * Later
  * Let the user make a profile
- * Let the user create stories
+ * ~~Let the user create stories~~
+  * Working on a site for creating stories in the side project TagStory - Story Creator, see [github repo](https://github.com/Kyrremann/TagStory-StoryCreator)

 ### Wiki
 * A wiki-page explaining the project in more depth (at least compared to the web-page)
 * A page with all the current stories
 * How-to create a story
 * How-to use the app
-* Create a list of what is implemented
+* Create a list of what is implemented/changelog

 ### App
 * ~~Get compass to work properly~~
- * To unstable to use, scrapping it
+ * To unstable to use, scrapping it, need to be deleted from the codebase
 * User profile and functionality in the application
  * Connect with Google, Facebook, Twitter and other popular services
 * Quiz and story scoring